-Sensor WG is actively developing the MIPI Specification for I3C, a a two-pin interface that is backward compatible with the I2C standard and provides data throughput capabilities comparable to SPI.
-Its name is derived from the Sensor WG’s goal to create an interface that will allow legacy I2C devices to coexist on the same interface as new devices that support I3C’s more advanced features.
+Sensor WG is actively developing the MIPI Specification for I3C, a two-pin interface that is backward compatible with the I2C standard and provides data throughput capabilities comparable to SPI.
+Its name is derived from the Sensor WG’s plan to define an interface that will allow legacy I2C devices to coexist on the same interface as new devices that implement I3C.
 It is being developed with the participation of vendors from across the sensor and mobile ecosystems and will be offered to the industry under the technology name of SenseWire℠.

-Sensor WG’s Specification is scheduled for completion by year-end 2014, with ratification and approval by the MIPI Alliance Board of Directors and publication in the first quarter of 2015.
-Companies that have not been involved in the development of the specification but want to participate in Sensor WG still have time to join the process, gain early experience with the technology and play a role in the direction of this work.
-Join the Sensors Working Group and Share Your Insight.
+Sensor WG’s Specification is scheduled for completion in late 2015/early 2016, with ratification and approval by the MIPI Alliance Board of Directors and publication in the first half of 2016.
+The WG continues to welcome companies that have an interest in joining the process, gathering experience with the technology and helping the WG produce a thoroughly reviewed Draft Specification.

 Contributor, Promoter, and Founder level members are welcome to participate.
 To join the group’s discussion and receive meeting announcements, log on to the MIPI members web site, and subscribe to the Sensor WG forum: